 A conviction for a wet reckless is a conviction for “reckless driving”.
 Reckless driving is considered a lesser offense than a DUI and carries less consequences with the DMV and the courts.
 Often, a conviction for a wet reckless will avoid collateral consequences of a DUI, such as effect on some immigration status or professional license.
 For example, a DACA recipients will lose their status with a DUI conviction.
 The chances of DACA status loss are much lower with a “wet reckless” conviction.
 It can be pointed out that a “wet reckless” conviction is a much less serious offense by looking at the potential jail time exposure.
 A “wet reckless” potential maximum jail time is only 90 days, one of the lowest jail time exposures in California criminal justice system.

 A major disadvantage of a “wet reckless” is that is it, just like a DUI, is priorable.
-If you are arrested for another DUI within 10 years of the date of the wet reckless offense, it will be considered a 2nd DUI despite the first DUI being a “wet reckless”.
-A wet reckless is called “a wet” because alcohol was involved.
-Consequently, the punishment for a “wet reckless” is somewhat similar and even includes a educations component of a first offender DUI class, which is only 12 hours long.
+If you are arrested for another DUI within 10 years of the date of the wet reckless offense, it will be considered a 2nd DUI despite there was no first DUI, since it was a “wet reckless”.
+A wet reckless is “wet” because alcohol was involved.
+Consequently, the punishment for a “wet reckless” is somewhat similar to a DUI and even includes an educations component of a first offender DUI class, which is only 12 hours long.
 In addition, because wet reckless involves use of alcohol, the prosecutors like to insist on a “Watson Advisement”.
-Los Angeles DUI lawyers, think that the “Watson Advisement” is the most important part of a wet reckless plea and fight hard to avoid it.
-A “Watson Advisement” is an oral and or written notice that the court gives defendants during the plea, informing them that drunk driving is extremely dangerous to human life and in the future if they drive while intoxicated and as a result of that driving someone will be killed, they can be charged with murder, which in California has a statutory life sentence exposure.
+A Watson advisement is actually required by law and is based on California Vehicle Code section 23593, which spells out that in all wet reckless, DUI and DUI with injury cases, a warning must be given.
+Los Angeles DUI lawyers think that the “Watson Advisement” is the most important part of a wet reckless plea and fight hard to minimize it.
+A “Watson Advisement” is an oral and/or written notice that the court gives defendants during the plea, informing them that drunk driving is extremely dangerous to human life and in the future if they drive while intoxicated and as a result of that driving someone will be killed, they can be charged with murder.
+A charge of murder in California carry a possibility of a life sentences; therefore, minimizing the Watson advisement effect during plea has the potential to develop a monstorous defense in future cases.

 Los Angles DUI attorney have negotiated hundreds of DUI cases where the results were extremely beneficial to his clients.
 Some of the negotiated dispositions involve reduced charges and some involve outright dismissals.